-You can find beers everywhere in Paris, whether à la pression (on tap) or en bouteille (bottled beers), but you will generally find the same international, mass-produced brands.
+You can find beers everywhere in Paris, whether à la pression (on tap) or en bouteille (bottled beers), but you will often find the same international, mass-produced brands.

-Thankfully, some places are specialised in bières artisanales – i.e. real ales or craft beers.
+Thankfully, more and more places are specialised in bières artisanales – real ales or craft beers.
 There is such a really nice bar near the busy nightlife district of Oberkampf, but located one minute walk from the main street, in a quieter area, where you’re more prone to sipping your beers slowly than swallowing your cheap happy hour pint.

 Quite small, L-shaped around a counter, La Fine Mousse also offers a few tables at the extremities, and quite uncomfortable chairs.

 The list of beers regularly changes, but there are always 20 different beers on tap, covering a wide range of tastes, colours or rates of alcohol.
 In order to make up your mind, a short but accurate description of the characteristics of the beers is provided, and the staff is also well informed about what they sell.